 CS:GO is a game of skill and teamwork, but is also a game full of incredibly pricey cosmetic items.
 These are most expensive skins in CS:GO, some of them reaching into the hundreds of thousands for a weapon skin.

 CS:GO is not only an iconic FPS, but is also known for its expansive trading markets for skins and other in-game items.
-From weapons and knives to character cosmetics, badges, cases, and even stickers, there is an array of customization options that players can flaunt in the server.
+From weapons and knives to character cosmetics, badges, cases, and stickers, players can flaunt an array of customization options in the server.